Oregon Chips Away at UCLA with 42-21 Win

 “This is still college,” Cristobal said.
 “They need to practice to be at their very best.”

 Cristobal added the team had to have heart-to-hearts through individual meetings the day after the loss to Arizona.
-What the coaching staff learned from these meetings is that the defense and offense feed momentum off each other and the team wanted to have a better-performing Special Teams.
+What the coaching staff learned from these meetings is that the defense and offense feed momentum off each other and the team wanted to have a better performing special teams.

-It’s a good thing that a better-performing Special Teams laced up.
+It’s a good thing that better-performing special teams laced up.

 Oregon started the game off with a weak drive that pretty much relied on running back CJ Verdell.
 Herbert couldn’t connect with receivers and Verdell could only do so much.

-Oregon had moments of brilliance from its Special Teams.
+Oregon had moments of brilliance from its special teams.
 Most notably, Oregon pulled off an amazing fake field goal play.

 A great fake field goal leads to a one-yard TD run for CJ Verdell!
 Ducks lead UCLA, 14-0, with 4:23 left in the first. #GoDucks pic.twitter.com/YajWltghB4